sfigg/commercialization-public/manufacture/desktop/windows-10-s-planning.md

 - Validate extensibility scripts in the simulated RS3 enforcement level using the provided policy file.
 - If you created a recovery package with ScanState, ensure that the manufacturing key was excluded from capture.

+## Retail Demo eXperience (RDX)

+Microsoft will provide updated content for RDX that will need to be deployed during Manufacturing.
+This updated content includes new content packages with Windows 10 Pro in S mode (Windows 10 S) specific marketing messages for Windows and Office.

+The Updated RDX supersedes previously released RDX included in the RS2 Features on Demand.
+The updated RDX which includes Windows 10 Pro in S mode (Windows 10 S) specific content can be used on all SKUs.
+The RDX will detect the Windows edition to display the corresponding RDX content.